Dr Piers Townsend

 About me

-Fundamentally, our ever-evolving world is continuously faced with new challenges to solve.
-I believe that interdisciplinarity and collaboration are vital in solving the next generation of scientific problems, and it is with this ethos that I pursue my work.
+Our ever-evolving world is continuously faced with new challenges to solve, and I believe that interdisciplinarity and collaboration are vital in solving the next generation of scientific problems; it is with this ethos that I pursue my work.

 Area of expertise